Georges Danton: Arrest, trial, and execution

-Danton and his guillotined associates were buried in the Errancis Cemetery, a common place of interment for those executed during the Revolution.
+Danton and his associates were buried in the Errancis Cemetery, a common place of interment for those executed during the Revolution.
 In the mid-19th century, their skeletal remains were transferred to the Catacombs of Paris.
+Martial Herman resigned as president on 7 April.

 On 9 Thermidor, when Garnier de l’Aube witnessed Robespierre's inability to respond, he shouted, "The blood of Danton chokes him!"
 Robespierre then finally regained his voice to reply with his one recorded statement of the morning, a demand to know why he was now being blamed for the other man's death: "Is it Danton you regret? ...
 Cowards!
 Why didn't you defend him?"

 Character disputes

 Danton's influence and character during the French Revolution were, and still are, widely disputed among many historians, with the varied perspectives on him ranging from corrupt and violent to generous and patriotic.
 Danton did not leave very much in the way of written works, personal or political; therefore most information about his actions and personality has been derived from secondhand sources.

 One view of Danton, presented by historians like Thiers and Mignet, suggested he was "a gigantic revolutionary" with extravagant passions, a high level of intelligence, and an eagerness for violence in the pursuit of his goals.
 Another portrait of Danton emerges from the work of Lamartine, who called Danton a man "devoid of honor, principles, and morality" who found only excitement and a chance for distinction during the French Revolution.
 He was a mere "statesman of materialism" who was bought anew every day.
 Any revolutionary moments were staged for the prospect of glory and more wealth.

 A differing perspective on Danton is presented by Robinet, whose assessment is more positive and portrays him as a figure worthy of admiration.
 According to Robinet, Danton was a committed, loving, generous citizen, son, father, and husband.
 He remained loyal to his friends and the country of France by avoiding "personal ambition" and gave himself wholly to the cause of keeping "the government consolidated" for the Republic.
 He always had a love for his country and the laboring masses, who he felt deserved "dignity, consolation, and happiness".